 If you were partially reimbursed for the expense, you can only claim the part that was not reimbursed.

 Working from Home Shortcuts

-The ATO’s optional 80c per hour method for claiming home office running costs in light of Covid-19 has been extended to 30 June 2021.
+The ATO’s optional 80c per hour method for claiming home office running costs in light of Covid-19 has been extended to 30 June 2022.
 This arrangement allows people to claim an all-in rate of 80 cents per hour for all their running expenses, rather than needing to calculate costs for specific running expenses.
-If you choose to use this shortcut method all you need to do is keep a record of the hours you worked from home.
+If you choose to use this shortcut method, all you need to do is keep a record of the hours you worked from home.
 There are three ways that you can choose to calculate your home office expenses:

-- claim a rate of 80 cents per work hour for all additional running expenses
+- claim a rate of 80 cents per work hour

 - claim a rate of 52 cents per work hour for heating, cooling, lighting cleaning and the decline in value of office furniture, plus calculate the work-related portion of your phone and internet expenses, computer consumables, stationery and the decline in value of a computer, laptop or similar device

 - claim the actual work-related portion of all your running expenses, which you need to calculate on a reasonable basis

 Car Expenses Simplified